act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

 ## Assumptions

-- This rule catches values that are undefined in [WAI-ARIA Specifications][], and where the resulting behavior in user agents are also undefined in WAI-ARIA.
-This might lead to accessibility issues, if the intention was to use behavior defined in [WAI-ARIA Specifications][].
-When values are used that do not have a defined behavior in [WAI-ARIA Specifications][], the HTML/SVG specification decides what default values should be used, since it is defined here what should happen when an invalid value is used for an attribute.
-If the default value for invalid attribute values happens to match the author's intention for the value, there will not be an accessibility issue.
+- This rule assumes that the default value of the attributes do not match the author's intention.
+ARIA state and properties have a default value as defined in the [WAI-ARIA Specifications][], and this default is used when the provided value is invalid.
+In some case, the default value may happen to match the author's intention in using this attribute.
+In such a case, the rule will fail without creating an accessibility issue.

 ## Accessibility Support

-- Some user agents treat the value of `aria-*` attribute as case-sensitive (even when these are not ID) while some treat them as case-insensitive.
+- Some user agents treat the value of `aria-*` attributes as case-sensitive (even when these are not ID) while some treat them as case-insensitive.

 ## Background